shader-slang/slang/docs/cpu-target.md

 }
 ```

-Please look at the "examples/cpu-com-example".
+This support provides a way for an application to provide access to functionality in the application runtime - essentially it allows Slang code to call into application code.
+To do this a COM interface can be created that exposes the desired functionality.
+The interface/s can be made available through any of the normal mechanisms - such as through a constant buffer variable.
+Additionally [`__global`](#actual-global) provides a way to make functions available to Slang code without the need for [context threading](#context-threading).

+The example "examples/cpu-com-example" shows this at work.

-## Global support
+## <a href="actual-global"/>Global support

 The Slang language is based on the HLSL language.
 This heritage means that globals have slightly different meaning to typical C/C++ usage.
-Writing

 ```
-int myGlobal;
+int myGlobal;                           ///< A constant value stored in a constant buffer static int staticMyGlobal;              ///< A global that cannot be seen by the application static const int staticConstMyGlobal;   ///< A fixed value
 ```

-Will add `myGlobal` to a constant buffer - meaning it's value can only change via bindings and not during execution.
+The variable `myGlobal` will be a member of a constant buffer, meaning it's value can only change via bindings and not during execution.
+For some uses having `myGlobal` in the constant buffer might be appropriate, for example

+* It's use is reached from a [shader style](#compile-style) entry point
+* It's value is constant across the launch

-In Slang a variable can be declared as global in the normal C/C++ sense via the `__global` modifier.
+In Slang a variable can be declared as global C/C++ sense via the `__global` modifier.
 For example

 ```
 __global int myGlobal;
 ```

+Doing so means

+* `myGlobal will not be defined in the constant buffer
+* Can be used in functions that do not have access to the [constant buffer](#context-threading)
+* Can be modified in the kernel

 A variable can only be defined this way for targets that support `__global` which are currently only CPU targets.

+One disadvantage of using `__global` is in multi-threaded environments, with multiple launches on multiple CPU threads, there is only one global and will likely cause problems unless the global value is the same across all threads.

-It may be useful to set a global directly via host code, without having to write a function to enable access.
-This is possible by using `public` and `__extern_cpp`.
+It may be useful to set a global directly via host code, without having to write a function to enable the access.
+This is possible by using `public` and `__extern_cpp` modifiers.
 For example

 ```
 __global public __extern_cpp int myGlobal;